Carl Simpson: Biography

 Simpson was born in Vidalia, Georgia.
 He graduated from Appling County High School in Baxley Georgia.
 Simpson attended Florida State University, and was a student and a letterman in football.
-In football, he was a two-year starter as a defensive lineman, and as a senior, he was a first-team All-Atlantic Coast Conference selection.
+In football, he was a two-year starter as a defensive lineman, as a junior he was a First Team All-South Independent, as a senior, he was a first-team All-Atlantic Coast Conference selection.

 Professional career

-He was drafted by the Chicago Bears in the 2nd round (35th overall) of the 1993 NFL Draft.
+He was selected by the Chicago Bears in the second round (35th overall) of the 1993 NFL Draft.
 In 5 seasons with the Bears and 1 season with the Arizona Cardinals, he recorded 7.5 sacks.